katydecorah/katydecorah.github.io/code/_posts/2018-11-04-photos-in-a-bucket.md

 ## Generate photo versions

-For each photo, I generated these versions:
+For each photo, I created these versions based on the max-width of my site:

 - 1600px wide
+- 1600px wide in webp
 - 1000px wide
-- 1600px wide in webp
 - 1000px wide in webp

-I decided these sizes as the max-width of my site is around 800px.
-For a full-width image I'd want to double it for retina displays.
-I created the 1000px version for the occasion I use half-width images.

-I created webp versions for fun, even though they don't have wide browser support.

 For the time being, I'm using [Panic's Transmit](https://panic.com/transmit/) to sync my photos to my bucket.
 I'm currently working on a build script that will resize images and upload it to S3 for me (stay tuned 📺).

 ## Replace `img` with `picture`

-Next, I replaced all instances of the `img` element with the `picture` element so I could take advantage of the `srcset` attribute.
+As a last step, I replaced all instances of the `img` element with `picture` so I could use `srcset`.

 To implement, I decided to create an include called `img.html`.
 I used my code editor's regex find and replace to swap out the `img` element for the new include in all my posts: